-Operating expense increased to \$30.2 million for the year ended December 31, 2009 from \$21.3 million for the year ended December 31, 2008, an increase of \$8.9 million, or 42%, over 2008.
-The increase in operating expense was driven by the \$9.7 million litigation settlement with Hansen, as well as \$3.7 million in professional fees and other costs associated with that litigation incurred during 2009, and the \$1.3 million non-cash impairment charge associated with certain of our intangible assets.
-Professional fees and other litigation costs incurred during 2008 were approximately \$2.4 million.
+Operating expense decreased by 50% to \$15.0 million for 2010 from \$30.2 million for 2009.
+A large part of the decrease in operating expense was approximately \$9.7 million incurred in 2009 with respect to the litigation settlement with Hansen, as well as \$3.7 million in professional fees and other costs associated with that litigation, included in our selling, general and administrative expenses above, incurred during 2009, and the \$1.3 million non-cash impairment charge associated with certain of our intangible assets.
+Professional fees and other litigation costs incurred during 2010 were approximately \$122,000.

-Share-based compensation expense was \$3.2 million for the year ended December 31, 2009, an increase of \$0.3 million, or 10%, over share-based compensation expense of \$2.9 million for the year ended December 31, 2008.
+Share-based compensation expense was \$3.5 million for the year ended December 31, 2010, an increase of \$0.3 million, or 9%, over share-based compensation expense of \$3.2 million for the year ended December 31, 2009.
 We account for options granted at fair value on the date of grant and then recognize the compensation expense over the applicable vesting period of the option.
+This increase is primarily due to the stock options granted in January 2010 to three new non-employee directors and to existing directors in recognition of their service during our reorganization in 2009, as well as stock options granted in May 2010 upon the re-election of another non-employee director.
+These stock options granted to employee directors result in relatively higher annual compensation expense than those generally granted to employees, due to the fact they will vest over 36 months rather than 60 months.